ryan-wolbeck/ngboost-tuner/README.md

                         Proportion of loadnums used for evaluation .2 is 20 percent of training leaving 80 percent train, 10 percent test, 10 percent validation.
+Default = .2 -m MINIBATCH_FRAC, --minibatch-frac MINIBATCH_FRAC
+                        Sample proportion for each boosting round during hyperopt.
+Default = 1.0 or 100 percent -d MAX_DEPTH_RANGE, --max-depth-range MAX_DEPTH_RANGE
+                        The range to test the max depth of the base learner.
+                        Default 5 tests max_depth 2-5
-Default = .2 -n N_SEARCH_BOOSTERS, --n-search-boosters N_SEARCH_BOOSTERS
+  -n N_SEARCH_BOOSTERS, --n-search-boosters N_SEARCH_BOOSTERS
                         Number of n_estimators(booster) to use when searching.
                         Default = 20